mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 #### Differences unlikely to be addressed

-The definition of environment variables is not yet addressed, and it could be problematic to try and do so.
+The definition of environment variables has not yet been addressed, and it could be problematic to try to do so.

 ## Running the Tool